bnr_shap

 We recommend all children have an eye examination by age 3, to ensure there are no signs of a lazy or turned eye or high degrees of long or short-sightedness.
 A comprehensive behavioural assessment is recommended before a child starts primary school to check for any vision problems that may interfere with learning.
 Children should have a routine check every year, however, more frequent visits may be required to monitor some eye conditions or vision problems.

-Ready to book an appointment?
+Ready to Book an Appointment?

-Our experienced and friendly team are ready to help you, and answer any questions you might have.
+Our experienced and friendly team are ready to help you and answer any questions you might have.